Test Score Algorithms for Budgeted Stochastic Utility Maximization: Sufficient sample sizes for estimating replication test scores

-In this section we derive sufficient sample sizes for estimating the replication test scores such that a statistical estimation accuracy criteria is satisfied.
+In this section we derive a sufficient sample size for estimating a replication test score within a prescribed statistical estimation accuracy guarantee.
 We consider two different statistical estimation accuracy criteria including (1) estimation of individual replication test scores within a given relative error tolerance and a given probability of error, and (2) estimation of replication test scores such that a set of top replication test score items can be identified within a given error tolerance and a given probability of error.
 The latter is of particular interest for our test score algorithms to provide approximation guarantees shown in Sections~\ref{sec:algorithm} and \ref{sec:streaming}.
-The sample size bounds depend on different factors including the individual cost of an item, budget parameter, properties of the value function, and gaps between the sorted values of replication test scores.
+The sample size bounds depend on different factors including the individual cost of an item, budget parameter, properties of the valuation function, and gaps between the sorted values of replication test scores.
+The results in this section are established by applying some carefully chosen concentration bounds that allow to capture the effect of the valuation function properties on the sufficient sample size.